Manuals

 Open Dante Controller > Clock Status and check for sync.

-Open Dante Controller > Network Status and check Latency Status and Packet Errors remain green after a refresh.
+Open Dante Controller > Network Status and check that Latency Status and Packet Errors remain green after a refresh.

 Multiple Clock Leaders